orliesaurus/nodemailer-mailgun-transport/README.md

 });
 ```

 You can use any of the templating engines supported by [Consolidate.js](https://github.com/tj/consolidate.js/).
-Just require the engine module in your script, and pass a string of the engine name to the `template` object.
+Just require the engine module in your script, and pass a string of the engine name to the `consolidateTemplate` object.
 Please see the Consolidate.js documentation for supported engines.

+DEPRECATION NOTICE: In previous releases, the consolidate.js templating used the "template" key instead of the "consolidateTemplate" key.
+Although this will currently work for backward compatibility, this usage is now deprecated and will be removed in future releases.
+Please update your code before it breaks in future releases.

 ## Mailgun Regions